itsmaul/Selena-App/ML/README.md

 # Machine Learning Directory
  This directory contains Jupyter Notebooks and raw data used for model development and training prior to integration with CC.
 The structure is as follows:

-- data: Contains raw data in JSON and CSV formats used for training.
+- data: Contains raw data in JSON and CSV formats used for training and testing.
 It also simulates the JSON files that CC will use to exchange data within the program.
-- model: Includes autoencoder models for testing and simulation before integration into the application.
 - tfjs: Contains the finalized model in JSON format along with JavaScript logic for integrating the model into the application.
 - Notebook_Integrated.ipynb: A notebook documenting the experiments, iterations, and development of models for the Selena Application.
 - Cleaning_NewData.ipynb: A notebook documenting the data processing of new data for testing.